High-level radioactive waste

 The CNSC certifies the design of the packages required for the transport of used nuclear fuel and other high-level radioactive waste.

-The design of certified transport packages must demonstrate the ability to retain their contents under accident conditions.
+The design of certified transport packages must demonstrate the ability of the packages to retain their contents under accident conditions.

-For instance, Canadian regulations require all certified packages to undergo stringent testing, including the ability to withstand the cumulative effects of a 9-metre drop onto an unyielding surface, a 30-minute thermal test at 800°C, and immersion in 15 metres of water for 1 hour without a breach of containment.
+Canadian regulatory requirements state that all certified transport packages shall undergo stringent testing, including the ability to withstand the cumulative effects of a 9-metre drop onto an unyielding surface, a 30-minute thermal test at 800 °C, and immersion in 15 metres of water for 1 hour without a breach of containment.

 High-level radioactive waste has been transported safely nationally and internationally for over 45 years by road, rail, water and air, without a single radiological incident.

-The Nuclear Waste Management Organization (NWMO) is responsible for the long-term management of Canada's used nuclear fuel from the operation of nuclear power plants.
+The Nuclear Waste Management Organization (NWMO) is responsible for the long-term management of Canada's used nuclear fuel.

-As Canada's nuclear regulator, the CNSC is responsible for licensing geologic repositories intended to provide long-term management of radioactive waste.
+As Canada's nuclear regulator, the CNSC is responsible for licensing geological repositories intended to provide long-term management of radioactive waste.
+At this time, the CNSC has not yet received any applications for site preparation and construction of a deep geological repository that will provide long-term management of radioactive waste.

 - Date modified: